SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 At the end of the term you have the option to buy the equipment at fair market value, return the equipment, finance it again, or lease new equipment.

-This is a good option for businesses that regularly upgrade to recent models.

 This is off-balance sheet financing.
 Most FMV lease payments are 100% tax deductible.

+An operating lease is a good option for businesses that need to regularly upgrade to recent models.

 ## Fast Funding